 I keep a photo of my dead father in a nice frame in our living room, not Scotch-taped to the back of the toilet.
 The treatment of our inantimates reflects our love for the lives with which they interacted.

-I once took a colleague who covers the Indians through the Reds Museum.
-I asked about a pending Tribe museum, given that they weren’t all that far behind Cincinnati in the matter of amassing a professional baseball team.
+I once took a baseball historian colleague who covers the Indians through the Reds Museum.
+I inquired about plans for a Tribe museum, given that they weren’t all that far behind Cincinnati in the matter of amassing a professional baseball team.

 Grand achievements, of course, happen even minus the trophies to mark them.
 Sometimes, like the way one of my fellow alums took her first steps after a debilitating stroke, they take place for an audience of zero.